16, 24-25-26, 29-30 June & 11 July 2020 Remote participation

 Organised by the OECD Trento Centre - at the initiative of NextPA

-Since this is a substantially new function for most local authorities, the Summer School –this being the second edition - intends to offer local administrators / municipal councillors a capacity building and experience sharing platform, enabling them to acquire knowledge in strategic planning and programming, while considering the best use of EU funds.
+Since this is a substantially new function for most local authorities, the Summer School – in 2020, its fourth edition takes place - offers local administrators / municipal councillors a capacity building and experience sharing platform, enabling them to acquire knowledge in strategic planning and programming, while considering the best use of EU funds.

 Materials & InformationAgenda